argilla-io/argilla/.github/PULL_REQUEST_TEMPLATE/features.md

 **Checklist**

 - [ ] I added relevant documentation
-- [ ] follows the style guidelines of this project
+- [ ] I followed the style guidelines of this project
 - [ ] I did a self-review of my code
 - [ ] I made corresponding changes to the documentation
 - [ ] My changes generate no new warnings
 - [ ] I have added tests that prove my fix is effective or that my feature works
 - [ ] I filled out [the contributor form](https://tally.so/r/n9XrxK) (see text above)
-- [ ] I have added relevant notes to the CHANGELOG.md file (See https://keepachangelog.com/)
+- [ ] I have added relevant notes to the `CHANGELOG.md` file (See https://keepachangelog.com/)